Skip to main

 University-wide Navigation

 Valvoline Global hosted an Artificial Intelligence (AI) seminar at its headquarters on October 10, bringing together faculty from the University of Kentucky (UK) to showcase the diverse applications of AI across various fields.
-The event, which took place from 1:00 to 3:00 PM, included a series of TED-style presentations highlighting the integration of AI in research, technology, law, engineering, and medicine.
+The event, facilitated by UK Innovate, included a series of TED-style presentations highlighting the integration of AI in research, technology, law, engineering, and medicine.

 The seminar aimed to deepen ties between Valvoline and UK while also demonstrating the university’s expertise in the rapidly evolving field of AI.
 It provided an opportunity for attendees to hear directly from UK faculty on how AI is transforming industries and academic disciplines.